-Children are happy and busy.
+Children of all ages are happy and confident.
 They take responsibility for many aspects of their own learning throughout the day.
 There is a good balance between activities that all children choose for themselves and those they are guided towards by adults.
 This encourages children to develop independence and self-confidence.
 Children make good progress because the setting is skilfully tailored to meet the needs of children at all ages and stages of development.
+Children with a special educational need and/or disability are fully integrated into the setting and their progress is carefully tracked.
 The babies benefit from a good range of tactile resources in a safe and cosy environment.
-This promotes their early sensory and communication skills preparing them well for the next stages of development.
-The staff make regular and frequent observations of children's learning and use the information well to track their progress and plan for future learning.
-Early mark-making and counting skills are encouraged through wellplanned role play activities, games and songs.
-Children thoroughly enjoy their learning and achieve well.
-However, the use of labels and signs to promote early communication skills is not developed consistently through all aspects of the provision.
+It replicates elements of a home setting, which contributes to their confidence and security.
+The provision promotes their early sensory and communication skills, preparing them well for the next stages of development.
+The staff make regular observations of children's learning and use the information well to track their progress and plan for future learning.
+Early mark-making and counting skills are encouraged through well planned role play activities, games and songs.
+Children of all ages and abilities enjoy their learning and make good progress in all areas of learning.
+However, the children's use of modern technology such as computers and visual and auditory recording equipment is limited.
 Staff question children well to deepen their understanding and provide good guidance by joining in their play.
 The promotion of children's healthy lifestyles is good.
-Good use is made of the ample outdoor space to promote physical development and other areas of learning.
+Good use is made of the ample outdoor space to promote physical development.
 Outdoor resources are being further developed but do not fully reflect the range of learning opportunities available inside.
-There are well-planned menus for children's meals and snacks which contribute to healthy eating habits.
+This is a priority for the new manager's action plan.
+There are well planned menus for children's meals and snacks which contribute to healthy eating habits.
 Snack and meal times are social occasions and staff have good expectations for children's hygiene.
 There are good facilities and procedures for nappy changing and to support toilet training.
 This is supported by detailed regular communication with parents and carers.
 The setting encourages children's good positive contribution through resources and images reflecting different cultures and diversity.
 There are comfortable and secure areas for babies and children to sleep or relax without disturbance and a good range of books and other activities to interest them.